kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### API Changes

-PodSpec becomes mutable with regards to Container resources requests and limits.
+Container resource requests & limits can now be mutated by via the `/resize` pod subresource.
 PodStatus is extended to show the resources allocated for and applied to the Pod and its Containers.

 Thanks to the above:
 * Pod.Spec.Containers[i].Resources becomes purely a declaration, denoting the